Statistics Calculators

 The Median Definition

-The median is the central point of a dataset arranged in ascending or descending order.
-The median calculator divides your data set into two equal parts.
+The median is the exact middle point of a dataset when arranged in either ascending or descending order.
+Effectively, a median calculator divides your dataset into two equal halves.

 $$Median=Value\ of\ \left(\frac{N+1}{2}\right)-th\ item$$

-Let's find the median for the previous example.
+Let's find the median for the previous basketball example.

 1.75 m, 1.95 m, 1.96 m, 2.00 m, 2.05 m, 2.05 m, 2.10 m